Fireside

 Abraham and thus sanctified by means of bloodlines.

-But Jesus refutes any validity of their
+But Jesus refutes any validity to their

-his apostles later attest, that His
+10. And Jesus' apostles later attest that His

 (God's) kingdom is not one inherited by means of bloodlines and birthrights, or